 In 1963, reclusive occupational therapist Dian Fossey decided she needed an adventure.
-She borrowed money from a friend and decided to journey to the farthest place from California she could get – the wilds of the African jungle.
+She borrowed money from a friend and decided to journey to the farthest place from California she could go: the wilds of the African jungle.

-For seven weeks, Fossey toured the continent, traveling to Kenya, Tanzania, the Congo, and Rhodesia, visiting national parks like Tsavo.
+For seven weeks, Fossey toured the continent, traveling to Kenya, Tanzania, the Congo, and Rhodesia.
 She also visited wildlife reserves like the salt lake of Manyara, famous for its flocks of flamingos.

 A few years before Fossey showed up, he had sent the young and ambitious Jane Goodall into the jungles of the Gombe Stream National Park to study chimpanzees.
-A few years after meeting Fossey, he would send Birute Galdikas to Borneo, to study orangutangs, completing the primate research trio he affectionately referred to as “The Trimates.”
+A few years after meeting Fossey, he would send Birute Galdikas to Borneo to study orangutans, completing the primate research trio he affectionately referred to as “The Trimates.”

-While she eventually returned to the states at the end of her seven-week tour, to repay her loans, it wasn’t long before she crossed paths with Leakey again, while he was on a nationwide lecture tour.
+While she eventually returned to the states at the end of her seven-week tour to repay her loans, it wasn’t long before she crossed paths with Leakey again while he was on a nationwide lecture tour.
 Fossey met up with the archeologist on one of his stops, bringing with him the articles she had published on her African tour since returning.
-Leakey remembered her, and her interest in mountain gorillas.
-Though three years had passed, he hadn’t found anyone he wanted to fill the research spot as much as her, and so he offered her the job.
+Leakey remembered her and her interest in mountain gorillas.
+Though three years had passed, he hadn’t found anyone he wanted to fill the research spot as much as her, so he offered her the job.